braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/messenger.md

 __What do I do with it?__

-Once you are confident that you are receiving PSIDs, send it to Braze as a Custom Attribute.
+Once you are confident that you are receiving PSIDs, send it to Braze as a custom attribute.

 ### Step 2: Send to Braze as a Custom Attribute

-Coordinate and share this with your developer to send the PSIDs to Braze as a [Custom Attribute]({{site.baseurl}}/user_guide/Data_and_Analytics/Custom_Data/Custom_Attributes/#custom-attributes).
+Coordinate and share this with your developer to send the PSIDs to Braze as a [custom attribute]({{site.baseurl}}/user_guide/Data_and_Analytics/Custom_Data/Custom_Attributes/#custom-attributes).
 PSIDs are strings that can be accessed by making an [API call](https://developers.facebook.com/docs/messenger-platform/reference/send-api).

 ## Usage